Minimum General School of Graduate Studies Admission Requirements

 Students who meet all of the stated admission requirements are eligible for consideration for Approved Status admission, but are not guaranteed admission.
-The entering classes will be chosen from all qualified applicants on the basis of the quality of the applicants' previous work, the adequacy of their preparation for graduate study at UND, and enrollment capacity.
-The School of Graduate Studies reserves the right to refuse admission to any applicant on the basis of scholastic or other reasons.
+The entering classes will be chosen from all qualified applicants on the basis of the quality of the applicants' previous work, the adequacy of their preparation for graduate study at UND, and enrollment capacity among other qualifications set by the program.
+The University Admissions Office and the School of Graduate Studies reserves the right to refuse admission to any applicant on the basis of scholastic or other reasons.
 Applicants who do not meet all of the requirements for Approved admission may be considered for Provisional admission status.

 Transcripts, references, and/or any other materials sent prior to submission of an application will be kept active for six months.
-Applicants should send all application materials directly to the School of Graduate Studies, not to the program to which they are applying.
+Applicants should send all application materials directly to the University Admissions Office, not to the program to which they are applying.